Multiplayer Configuration

 Dialup technology is mostly obsolete.
 It's usually available in the multiplayer menu.

-According to the official Help files, UA supports IPX connection for multiplayer.
-However, the IPX protocol is mostly obsolete, and on modern systems, this option is usually not visible in the multiplayer menu.
+According to the official Help files and documents, UA supports IPX connection for multiplayer.
+However, the IPX protocol is mostly obsolete, and on modern systems, this option is usually not visible in the multiplayer menu at all.

-Should you have any other questions, feel free to ask at the community forums.
+Should you have any other questions related to the topic, feel free to ask at the community forums.

 Share